fin-cli/handbook/references/behat-steps/then-stdout-stderr-should-be-a-version-string-w.md

 ```
 Scenario: My example scenario
-  Given a WP install
+  Given a FIN install
-  When I run `wp core version
+  When I run `fin core version
   Then STDOUT should be a version string >= 6.8
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***